maufonsecasdfg/amsterdam_rent/scraper/README.md

 # Scraper

 ## Overview
-The `scraper` directory contains scripts and tools for extracting property listings from real estate websites (currently Pararius).
+The `scraper` directory contains scripts and tools for extracting property listings from real estate websites (currently Pararius and Funda).
 It gathers data such as price, dates of offering, surface area, number of rooms, furnishing status, and location.
 The collected data is stored in BigQuery.

 ## Key Components
 - **Scraper Scripts**: Python code that fetches and parses listings data from APIs or HTML pages.